Rabbi Lewis H. Kamrass

 In the broader local community, Rabbi Kamrass has also served on the Boards of: Cincinnati Pre-School Promise, the Cincinnati Jewish Federation, Cincinnati Board of Rabbis, Cincinnati Jewish Community Relations Council, Planned Parenthood of Southwest Ohio, American Red Cross Cincinnati Chapter, Hospice of Cincinnati, Cincinnati Community Action Now, Family Services of Cincinnati and other community organizations.
 He has been active in local social action endeavors including establishing synagogue and Jewish community involvement in soup kitchens and homeless shelters and maintaining that involvement for nearly 30 years.
 He has helped lead the growth and development of Wise Temple’s endowment fund and Plum Street Temple Historic Preservation Fund, as well been deeply involved in the ongoing preservation and maintenance of the historic Plum Street Temple.

-Rabbi Kamrass is married to Renee Slotin Kamrass of Atlanta and they are the proud parents of three children and four wonderful grandchildren.
+Rabbi Kamrass is married to Renee Slotin Kamrass of Atlanta and they are the proud parents of three children and five wonderful grandchildren.

 Rabbi Karen R. Thomashow